Trekking in Kashmir covered with green lush mountains and grassland surroundings, river accompanying on the side.

 Can we do as a Beginner?

-I don’t think a beginner should try this because of continues steepness that I feel.
+I don’t think a beginner should try this because of the continues steepness that I feel.

 You know your strengths better, if you feel confident about your strengths then you can opt for this trek in Kashmir.